Nertwy/ninjas/README.md

 - npx prisma db push (To create a db)
 - pnpm run seed (To push some seeded data)
 - pnpm run dev

+## Assumptions
+1. You have different server to handle and store images, DB stores only URLS!
+2. In next config you can see wich urls are supported
+3. Images and superpowers are a different connected tables